 Cancellation of programmes:

-Must be done in writing, within one week
+Must be done in writing, during the registration period, as advertised.

 Only students who have registered for full-time and part-time programmes and